Weekly Programs

 “My aspiration in teaching mindfulness is to serve as a facilitator for the ‘uncovering’ of your innate wisdom and insights into what will bring more ease into your life.
 In my teaching, I strive to offer a variety of different approaches to help you access your inherent peace.
 Whether you have been thinking about trying a mindfulness class, would like to ask questions about mindfulness, or simply share with others your existing practice, please know you can ‘drop in’ for any class at any time.
 I would be delighted to have you join us!”

-Qigong Yoga
+Qigong Infused Yoga

 Facilitated by Lynne Smith, hybrid options